-Though not enabled in the beta right now, Apple is introducing a new Sign In with Apple feature that's a privacy-focused alternative to existing sign-in options from companies like Twitter, Google, and Facebook.
+Apple in iOS 13 introduced a new Sign In with Apple feature that's a privacy-focused alternative to existing sign-in options from companies like Twitter, Google, and Facebook.

 Sign In with Apple is designed to let you sign in with various apps and websites using your existing Apple ID as an authentication method.
 Unlike sign in options from Google, Twitter, and Facebook, Apple's new option doesn't track or profile you when using Sign In with Apple.

 With Sign In with Apple, there's no need to create a login name or email address when signing up for a new website account.
 Sign In with Apple is authenticated via Face ID or Touch ID, and your information is further protected with two-factor authentication.

 If you don't want to share your email address with an app or service that uses Sign In with Apple, Apple has created a "Hide My Email" feature to let you create unique single-use email addresses that forward to your real email address while keeping it inaccessible to third-party apps and services.

 Sign In with Apple is designed to work in Safari on iOS, Safari on Mac, in apps, and on other platforms.

 Weak Password Warnings

 When signing up for a new website account, if you attempt to use a weak password, Safari gives you a warning and suggest a stronger password.

 In iOS 13, Safari history and open tabs that have been synced to iCloud are protected with end-to-end encryption, which means that no one but you can access your browsing history.

 Enhanced Anti-Fingerprinting Protections